sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 VFX pulls should include:

- - **Color Reference** VFX pulls should always include dailies color reference QuickTimes representing how the footage looks in editorial.
-This is so we can ensure a roundtrip from vfx to editorial of the proxy media.
+ - **Color Reference** VFX pulls should always include dailies color reference QuickTimes representing how the footage is intended to look in the dailies grade sent to offline editorial.
+This is so we can ensure a roundtrip from vfx to editorial of the proxy media, so that the delivered VFX proxy media can drop in seamlessly with the edit.

  - **The show look** If there is a show look LUT (typically a cube LUT, along with the working color space used) and/or per shot CDL files used in the dailies process these should be given to VFX.
 This is to help ensure that editorial proxies of VFX shots can easily be matched to the original dailies proxy in editorial.
 See the above *VFX Pulls with Resolve* link for details on exporting LUTs from Resolve.